isomorphic-software/smartclient-docs/classes/ColumnTree.md

 A ColumnTree shows a single branch of the underlying [Tree](Tree.md#class-tree) horizontally, from left to right.
 Thus, the leftmost column shows all the top-level nodes.
 When the user clicks one of those nodes, a new column is shown immediately to the right of the top-level column, showing the selected node's children.
 Additional columns are shown as required to present lower-level children.
 The behavior of ColumnTree is similar to that of the Browser interface in the Apple™ iTunes™ application.

 ---
+## Attr: ColumnTree.customIconProperty

+### Description
+This property allows the developer to customize the icon displayed next to a node.
+Set `node[grid.customIconProperty]` to the URL of the desired icon to display and it will be shown instead of the standard [ColumnTree.nodeIcon](#attr-columntreenodeicon) for this node.
+Note that if [ColumnTree.showCustomIconOpen](#attr-columntreeshowcustomiconopen) is true for this grid, customized icons for folder nodes will be appended with the [ColumnTree.openIconSuffix](#attr-columntreeopeniconsuffix) suffix on state change, as with the standard [ColumnTree.folderIcon](#attr-columntreefoldericon).
+Also note that for custom folder icons, the [ColumnTree.closedIconSuffix](#attr-columntreeclosediconsuffix) will never be appended.

+### Groups

+- treeIcons

+**Flags**: IRW

+---
 ## Attr: ColumnTree.fields

 ### Description